-The Port and Mission Rock Development LLC teams collaborated to develop an annual cashflow model for the project including the amount and timing of: infrastructure expenditures, land proceeds (prepaid or hybrid ground leases), and public finance proceeds.
-This tool has been used throughout project planning and transaction negotiation to evaluate expected project financial performance for each party.
+The Port and Port's consultant and Mission Rock Development LLC teams collaborated to develop an annual cashflow model for the Project including the amount and timing of: infrastructure expenditures, land proceeds (prepaid or hybrid ground leases), and public finance proceeds.
+This tool has been used throughout project planning and transaction negotiation to evaluate expected Project financial performance for each party.

 The estimates and assumptions in the model have been refined with input from a multidisciplinary team including Port development, finance, and engineering staff and the Port's real estate economics and public finance consulting firms.
 Mission Rock Development LLC contracted with Hathaway Dinwiddie Construction and Nibbi Brothers joint venture to develop cost estimates for key infrastructure, park and open space, and vertical building cost estimates based on horizontal and vertical assumptions.
-The current costs - provided by Mission Rock Development LLC to the Port this summer reflect current dollar estimates of required site investments.
+The current costs - provided by Mission Rock Development LLC to the Port reflect current dollar estimates of required site investments.
+The costs have been reviewed by a cost estimator retained by the Port and found to be reasonable.